Welcome to today's edition of the Rush 24-7 podcast.

 This is a strategic attack, time during an election, and the Republicans don't have to sit there and take it.

-You know, they can say we didn't know, they can say whatever they want to say about it, but then return fire.
+They can say whatever they want to say about it, but then return fire.

 The president's doing his bit.

-The president's on a campaign trip, he's out west, he was in Reno.
+The president's on a campaign trip.

-Uh, he's uh he's been in Stockton, California, or as they say on PBS out there, Stockton.
+He's been in Stockton, California, or as they say on PBS out there, Stockton.

-Uh well, they do.
+Well, they do.

-But nevertheless, presence out there.
+But nevertheless, presidents out there.

-Uh, he's campaigning for John Doolittle and Richard Pomball, and the president is continuing to pound the message that the Democrats will uh uh lessen the safety of this country, that there will not be the attention of national security, country can't be trusted in their hands, uh, is doing his part on this.
+And the president is continuing to pound the message that the Democrats will lessen the safety of this country, that there will not be the attention of national security.

-Uh drive-by media not covering any of this.
+Drive-by media, not covering any of this.

 Local media in California, Nevada is.

-Uh, but the Foley thing is all over everywhere.
+But the Foley thing is all over everywhere.

 And I don't care where you look on cable TV, you have people salivating over what this will mean to the Republicans' chances of holding on to the House, of course.

-Foley's name will be on the ballot in his district uh because the ballots have already been printed and you can't, or they've been entered into the electronic voting machines, which Democrats say we can't trust.
+Foley's name will be on the ballot in his district because the ballots have already been printed and you can't, or they've been entered into the electronic voting machines, which Democrats say we can't trust.

-I'm not so sure that uh the Republicans have held this seat in this district for 25 years.
+But in fact, if they go in there and they won't be voting on Foley, Mr. Snerdley, I'm not so sure that the Republicans have held this seat in this district for 25 years.

 Republicans in this district aren't idiots.

-Uh and this is part of the thinking, and we we still have this mindset that uh that uh our voters are a bunch of fools and idiots, and and and whatever the media bubble of the day is affects them, and that they respond to all this.
+We still have this mindset that our voters are a bunch of fools and idiots and whatever the media bubble of the day is affects them.

-I think uh I think just the opposite, and I think the Democrats are gonna continue to overplay their hand on this, and I think there are going to be other scandals that drop that come out of the Clinton war room.
+And I think there are going to be other scandals that drop that come out of the Clinton war room.

 They'll overreact.

-Uh they'll uh they'll take it too far.
+They'll take it too far.

-You've read it, I've told you about it.
+I've told you about it.

-There are a lot of quote conservative pundits, unquote, who actually believe that it would be good medicine for the Republicans to lose the house.
+There are a lot of, quote, conservative pundits, unquote, who actually believe that it would be good medicine for the Republicans to lose the House because they've done such a horrible job.

 It's time to kick them out.